Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Estimated Total ~27 years ~$127M+

 Tuvalu has earned an estimated $127 million or more from .tv over 27 years — for a country whose entire annual GDP is $67 million.
 At the current $10 million per year, .tv domain revenue represents approximately $909 per citizen per year, or roughly 15% of per-capita GDP.
 By 2019, .tv royalties accounted for 8.4% of government revenue — a figure that has likely increased since GoDaddy doubled the annual payment.
+(These are external estimates compiled from contract disclosures and government reports, not figures from our dataset.)

 The Streaming Multiplier